If you’re an undocumented student and have questions about college costs and financial aid, here some are answers:

 Do colleges offer financial aid or scholarships to undocumented students?

-Yes, some do.
+Yes.
+Some do.
 Private colleges often have special funds available.
-To apply for this financial aid, you may have to fill out the CSS Profile® pay-for-college/college-costs/undocumented-students-questions-about-paying-for-college or the college’s own forms.
-Check with the admission or financial aid office at each college you are interested in to find out its requirements.
+To apply for this financial aid, you may have to fill out the CSS Profile or the college’s own forms.
+Check with the admissions or financial aid office at each college to see if they have financial aid available for undocumented students and what forms you need to complete to be eligible.

 Am I eligible for scholarships?

-Yes, you just need to find ones that you qualify for.
+Yes.
+You need to find scholarships you qualify for.
 Start by talking to your high school counselor and checking out the Scholarship Resources page on the Mexican American Legal Defense and Educational Fund (MALDEF) website.

-There are many scholarship opportunities, and some private scholarship organizations allow undocumented students to apply.
-There are even a few scholarships specifically meant for undocumented students.
-Be sure to look into local scholarships offered by community groups, such as the Kiwanis, that might be open to all students living in the local community.
+Many scholarships allow undocumented students to apply.
+There are even scholarships geared toward undocumented students.
+Be sure to look into local scholarships offered by community groups that might be open to all students living in the local community.

 Can I get federal financial aid?

 No. You can’t get federal financial aid unless you’re a U.S. citizen or eligible noncitizen.
-This means you should not fill out the Free Application for Federal Student Aid (FAFSA).
+This means you shouldn’t fill out the Free Application for Federal Student Aid (FAFSA®).

 Can I get financial aid from my state?

 It depends on where you live.
-Some states offer financial aid to undocumented students and some don’t.
-The rules often change, so be sure to get the latest information.
+Some states offer financial aid to undocumented students, and some don’t.
+If your state does offer financial aid to undocumented students, you may have to fill out a financial aid application.
 The Repository of Resources for Undocumented Students (.pdf/1MB) has information about policies in several states.
+The rules often change so be sure to get the latest information.

 Do I pay the in-state or out-of-state rate at a public college in my home state?